Amey0312/webagency/README.md

 The website is divided into the following key sections:

 1. **Home Section**
-   - Introduction to the project or company
+   - Introduction to the company
    - Brief welcome or overview message

 2. **Section-2**
-   - Highlights key features or services offered
+   - Highlights key features or services offered by the agency
    - Responsive layout with icons or visuals

 3. **Section-3**